wonke2/Find-A-Pet/SprintReports.md

 #### Achievements:

+Booking Database and Basic Functionality Backend (Avash):
--Booking basic controllers have been created  (avash) -Booking basic functionality to create and get implemented had been added -helped creating user dashboard but was empty as we had not implemented orders -modified the nav bar
+- Booking basic controllers have been created
+- Booking basic functionality to create and get implemented had been added
+- Helped creating user dashboard but was empty as we had not implemented orders
+- Modified the nav bar

 Maps functionality for pets (Waliullah):
 - Successfully integrated with the `LocationIQ Geolocation API` to convert the addresses of pets into geographical coordinates for accurate mapping.